-between quantum dot and near field tip.
-This interference effect is nicely seen in Fig. 3 and explains the transition between absorptive and dispersive line shapes.
-Since the QDs are buried more than 50 nm below the surface, the near-field terms of the QD dipole emission can be neglected since they decay on a typical length scale of $\lambda/(2\pi n) \simeq 35$ nm ($n \simeq 3.5$ - refractive index).
+The spectral shape of this interferogram evidently depends on the QD polarization dynamics and on the phase delay between $E{OD}(t)$ and $E{R}(t)$.
+Treating the QD for simplicity as a point dipole and the near-field tip as a point-like emitter, the phase delay and thus the spectral shape of this interferogram depends on the distance between QD and the near field tip.
+This interference effect is nicely seen in Fig. 15.3 and explains the transition between absorptive and dispersive line shapes.
+Since the QDs are buried below the surface by more than 50 nm, the near-field terms of the QD dipole emission can be neglected since they decay on a typical length scale of $\lambda/(2\pi n) \simeq 35$ nm ($n \simeq 3.5$ -refractive index).
 Based on an optical path of $4\pi nd/\lambda$, we estimate a phase change of $\pi/2$ for a change in QD-sample distance of 28 nm.
-This is in quite good agreement with the results of Fig. 3.
-We consider this convincing evidence for the validity of the phenomenological local oscillator model described above.
-Clearly a detailed analysis of these data, using, e.g., a Green function solution of Maxwell's equations for a realistic experimental geometry is desirable for a quantitative comparison between experiment and theory.
+This is in quite good agreement with the results of Fig. 15.3.
+We consider this convincing evidence for the validity of the phenomenological local oscillator model described earlier.
+Clearly a detailed analysis of these data using, e.g., a Green function solution of Maxwell's equations for a realistic experimental geometry, is desirable for a more quantitative comparison between experiment and theory.